garvincasimir/csharp-datatables-parser/README.md

 =========================
 This solution is configured to run tests using xunit.
 However, the MySql and Sql Server entity tests require a running server.
 You can use the included docker-compose-test.yaml to run all the unit and integration tests.

-   docker-compose -f docker-compose-test.yaml up --force-recreate --build test-runner
+   docker-compose -f docker-compose-test.yaml up --force-recreate --exit-code-from test-runner --build test-runner

 Contributions, comments, changes, issues
 ========================